15 types of volunteer work and how to choose the right one

 You help others

-Additionally, by helping others, you will recognize internal benefits, too.
+But in the end, a good volunteering experience is a win-win situation.
+By helping others, you will recognize internal benefits, too.
 Feeling a sense of purpose and fulfillment can be something very powerful.

 Volunteering is for everyone